Rock for Choice

-Rock for Choice (or Rock 4 Choice) was a series of benefit concerts held over the ten-year period between 1991 and 2001.
+Rock for Choice (or Rock 4 Choice) was a series of benefit concerts held over a ten-year period between 1991 and 2001.
 The concerts were designed to allow musicians to show their support for the abortion rights movement in the United States and Canada.

 Background

 The first Rock for Choice concert was organized by L7 and music editor Sue Cummings of the LA Weekly, who brought their idea for a pro-abortion rights benefit concert modeled on Bob Geldof's Live Aid.

-Rock for Choice's first concert was held at the Palace on Vine Street in Hollywood, California on October 25, 1991, and featured Nirvana, Hole, L7, and Sister Double Happiness.
-Concert attendees were encouraged to speak out about women's issues from a politically progressive angle, especially abortion rights, and voter registration.
-Rock for Choice L7/Joan Jett concert footage and politics are featured on the rockumentary Not Bad for a Girl.
+Rock for Choice's first concert was held at the Palace on Vine Street in Hollywood, California, on October 25, 1991, and featured Nirvana, Hole, L7, and Sister Double Happiness.
+Concert attendees were encouraged to speak out about women's issues from a politically progressive angle, especially abortion rights and voter registration.
+Rock for Choice L7/Joan Jett concert footage and politics are featured on the rock documentary Not Bad for a Girl.
 An after-party that followed the initial concert led Nirvana drummer Dave Grohl and members of L7 to encourage artist Jim Evans to do a poster for a future Rock For Choice show, leading to the creation of the poster group TAZ.
 The TAZ collective, creating work in the style of underground comix, went on to do posters for some of the biggest Rock For Choice shows.

 L7 performed at the September 27, 1992 Rock for Choice benefit concert at the Hollywood Palladium along with Exene Cervenka, the Red Hot Chili Peppers, and Mudhoney.

-In October 1993, seven bands played a sold out Rock for Choice benefit including bands X, Firehose, with headliner Rage Against the Machine.
-Later Rock for Choice concerts included the Foo Fighters, Ween, Pearl Jam, Rage Against the Machine and other prominent bands of the era.
+In October 1993, seven bands played a sold out Rock for Choice benefit, including bands X, Firehose, and Rage Against the Machine.
+Later Rock for Choice concerts included the Foo Fighters, Ween, Pearl Jam, Rage Against the Machine, and other prominent bands of the era.